 Capturing personal data such as birthdays and anniversaries on your CRM helps you send warm personal messages to your customers.
 Customize your messages every time instead of sending the same old template.

 Set up reminders for a follow-up call or a meeting and every time, be on time.
 A business that is organized always attracts loyal customers.
 You can even send a confirmation request to the customer about the meeting which helps in saving and optimizing time.

-Any business and its success is measured by how happy its customers are.
+Any business and its success are measured by how happy its customers are.
 Know as much as you can about your customer and make use of the technology to become proactive.
-A CRM with all these features can make just your customer’s life as well as your customer service executives work easy.
-Kapture CRMs extensive customer profiling features can be your path towards a better and more efficient customer service.
+A CRM with all these features can make just your customer’s life, as well as your customer service executives, work easy.
+Kapture CRMs extensive customer profiling features can be your path towards better and more efficient customer service.